godep-migrator/qotd-server/README.md

 - The connection is closed immediately after a quote is serve
 - Quotes should be less than 512 characters long

+This server **can** be started RFC 865 compliant mode with the `--strict` flag.

+## Strict Mode

+This QOTD server can be started in strict mode, it must be run as a super user because it binds to port 17.
+This ensures that the server is RFC 865 compliant.

+Strict mode does the following things:

+- Starts on port 17
+- Listens on both TCP and UDP
+- Serves quotes that are 512 characters or less
 ## TCP and UDP

 By default the server listens on both TCP and UDP on the same port.
 If